inspec/inspec-aws/docs/resources/aws_ec2_fleets.md

 # aws_ec2_fleets

-Use the `aws_ec2_fleets` InSpec audit resource to test properties of the plural resource of AWS EC2 Fleet.
+Use the `aws_ec2_fleets` InSpec audit resource to test properties multiple AWS EC2 fleets.

-The AWS::EC2::SpotFleet specifies the configuration information to launch a fleet--or group--of instances.
+The `AWS::EC2::SpotFleet` resource specifies the configuration information to launch a fleet--or group--of instances.

 ## Syntax